olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/traduction.md

   - product 1
   - product 2

-or the following:
+or like this:

 - product 1
   - english
   - french
 - product 2
   - english
-  - english
+  - french

-In most cases, it's best to place the distinction between languages as far upstream as possible.
-To use software development terminology, creating a translation of a set of information is equivalent to creating a branch of that set.
-As it is easier to manipulate a branch by its root than by its branches, in practice it is much easier to manipulate complete directories, if only to provide them to translators, than a set of sub-directories.
+In most situations, it is advisable to distinguish languages as early as possible.
+Using software development terminology, creating a translation of a content set is akin to creating a branch of that set.
+It is easier to manage a branch from its root than from its extensions, making it more practical to handle complete directories, especially when providing them to translators, rather than using a set of subdirectories.

-Once the translation has been completed, changes made to either the source or translated version cannot be automatically applied to the other.
-To continue in the terminology of the software world, the new branch is a fork: changes made to one cannot be automatically applied to the other.
-To provide the same information in different languages, it is therefore crucial to effectively track updates to the original version.
+Once translation is completed, changes to either the source or translated version cannot be automatically mirrored.
+Continuing with software terminology, the new branch is a fork: modifications in one cannot be automatically reflected in the other.
+Therefore, to offer the same information in different languages, it is essential to effectively track updates to the original version.